NikkyXO/printf/README.md

 The _printf function is a custom implementation of the C programming function printf.
 It returns the number of characters printed and writes the output to stdout.
 It includes the conversion specifiers : c, s, %, d, x, X, u, o, rot13 and i.

  Example
-#include "holberton.h"
+#include "main.h"
 _printf("The %s jumped %d times! -%c", "dog", 7, 'C');
 output : The dog jumped 7 times! -C

 ## Project Requirements
-All files will be compiled on Ubuntu 14.04 LTS
+All files will be compiled on Ubuntu 20.04 LTS
 Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic Your code should use the Betty style
 You are not allowed to use global variables